-The Nepalese restaurant is such a treat to visit.
-It may be small but it serves incredible Nepalese food that you need to try at least once in your lifetime.
+This Nepalese restaurant is such a treat to visit.
+It may be small but it serves incredible food that you need to try at least once in your lifetime.
 Since the restaurant is very small, they do not take reservations, they serve guests on a first-come, first-served basis.

-If you’re into sports and activities that get your blood flowing, here’s a few things you should consider adding to your Amsterdam Itinerary:
+If you’re into sports and activities that get your blood flowing, here are a few things you should consider adding to your Amsterdam Itinerary:

 Go SUPing in Amsterdam!

 - Due to the canals that run throughout central Amsterdam, there are plenty of places to try SUPing.

 - Suping on the quiet canal waters is relaxing and a great introduction to the sport and the city.

 - It’s also a great way to improve your core and upper body strength as well as improve your balance!

 SUPing is the acronym given to a wonderful sport that combines surfing and canoeing (Stand Up Paddleboarding).
 It’s a great way to stay fit while you’re on holiday and a unique way of seeing the city from the canals.
 Who knew you could actually get fitter while on holiday and see the place from a different perspective?

 Take a Cycle Through the City